 These are monitored through the Principal.
 Class teachers should communicate regularly with the Principal regarding student behaviour.
+The teacher will warn the student of their behaviour, if they continue, there will be a consequence, if this continues, they will receive a demerit.
 Major incidents that warrant an immediate detention will be forwarded to the Principal.